How to Become a Singer Professionally

 That’s not the only way to monetize your brand/music.

 Like I said, most people WILL NOT PAY FOR MUSIC.
 But companies will.
 That’s where sync licensing comes in for a lot of singers.
 You can pitch your songs to film/tv producers or ad agencies for placement in their various projects.

 These types of deals can be GREAT financially, but again it’s very competitive.

 If you make great music, there are lots of opportunities for you to get paid for your songs.
 And you can further leverage your brand for other money making opportunities.

 Where Do You Even Start?

 And that’s pretty much it – that’s how you become a professional singer and build a career as an independent music artist.

 Get one thing straight – there’s no better time to become a singer.
 Everything is available to you and at your fingertips.
 You just have to be willing to grind.
 And I really mean you need to work harder that EVERYONE else at each of the areas we described above.

-It’s a lot of things to focus on.
-But if you’re serious about this, you can do it.
+It’s a lot of things to focus on as an aspiring singer.
+But if you’re serious about this…

 You Can Do It